cyckl/Luna/README.md

 # What is ROT?
-Just a school project.
-Leave it alone.
+Just a school project meant to parody TOR.